innovad/4mila-1.0/README.md

 # 4mila
 4mila orienteering management software for SportIdent.

-This is the development repository for 4mila 2.0, it is work in progress.
+This is the code repository for the classic 4mila 1.0.x series, which is no longer maintained.
+Parts of the code will be taken over to 4mila 2.0.

 ## Build
 Build is hosted on http://travis-ci.org.